 Malnutrition in older adults can lead to a variety of issues that include:

 - General fatigue

 - Muscle weakness, which could lead to falls

 - Weakened immune system leading to poor wound healing or susceptibility to infections

 - Weight loss

 Nutritional deficiencies can impact a senior’s health, wellbeing, and overall quality of life.
 Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can help them obtain this goal.
-Families can trust in Fairfield, CT, non-medical home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.
+Families can trust in Fairfield, CT, home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.

 Take a look at the importance of nutrition in senior home care.